Jeanine Gordon, Content Strategist & Managing Editor, @ Article-Writing.co

 3. Burning Questions – What Do You Really Want?

 Flinging tweets out into oblivion or posting to a company blog just for the sake of boosting your rankings is a huge lost opportunity for your business.
 Content is extremely powerful if you know how to use it.
 By this, we’re talking about knowing your objectives and shaping your content around those goals.
 Ask yourself what your main goals are for the content you’re creating.
 After all, you’re paying for it, either in-house or off-site, so you might as well have a purpose for it.
 Will you use your blog content to attract new clients, appeal to more job-seekers, become a go-to knowledge bank for other recruiters?

 Once you know what you want, you can start the journey of getting there.
 Your content is the vehicle that will take you where you want to go.
 There are plenty of types of content that recruiters can use to facilitate their objectives, ranging from listicles to video.

-So, how do you determine what content will work best for you?
+So, how do you determine what content will work best for your brand voice?
 By tapping into your brand voice.
 Are you more of a serious, white paper or infographic type of firm, or a social media loving recruiter who targets young job-seekers?
 That brand voice that we keep talking about will guide you to the type of content that will drive the course of meeting your agency’s goals.